sis0004/GitKraken-Glo-Presentation/README.md

     - Ex: tag 'high priority' tasks
 * Pull requests: link a card to a pull request and automatically change the column a card is in based on the status of the pull request.
     - settings -> pull requests -> Connect with GitHub repos, select pull request, define which column
 * Calendar: Attach due dates or assign a milestone.
 View in calendar. click and drag to either change or assign due dates.
 Milestones are great tools to segment pieces of the project and stay on track.
+Set deadlines for pieces of the project
+  - ex: I want to have all of my data munging done by Friday.
+Creating plots and site maps should be done by 12/12.
 * plugins to text editors such as Atom or to visual studios

 Fun little things: